weldr/bdcs/README.md

 the RPMs.
 The Makefile expects that the mddb will be put into $PWD/mddb, and that the RPMs are in $PWD/rpms.

-After completion, the mddb will be in $PWD/mddb/metadata.db.
+After completion, the mddb will be in $PWD/mddb/metadata.db and the ostree based content store will be in $PWD/mddb/cs.repo/

 Preparing local development environment for Haskell
 ===================================================